 All about the French phrase "Ça va"

-Including a full definition of what it is and how you can use it in a conversation with an audio example.
-Together with the cool things we sprinkled like slow pronunciation audio, dialogue example, synonyms and more!
+Get prepared to find out everything you have to know about the basic French phrase "Ça va ?".
+Including a full explanation of what it is and how you can use it in everyday life with an audio example.
+But wait, we also added some useful informations like synonym, dialogue example, slow pronunciation audio and more!

 French to English translation